 Watch your SPF

-Try to find water-resistant products with an SPF of 30 or more, which shield against 97% of UVB rays.
-However, the most important words to look for on your sunscreen tube are “broad spectrum," which means it protects against both types of rays: UVA (aging) and UVB (burning) rays.
-Wait 15 minutes for sunscreen to absorb through your skin and then seize the sunny day!
+Try to find water-resistant products with an SPF of 30 or more (and apply correctly, as noted above), which shield against 97% of UVB rays.
+However, the most important words to look for on your sunscreen tube are “broad spectrum," which means it protects against both types of rays: UVA (aging) and UVB (burning).
+Wait fifteen minutes for the sunscreen to absorb into your skin and then seize the sunny day.

 It's an easy and practical form of sun protection that you can find nearly everywhere.
 Shade can significantly reduce UV exposure as well as provide a cool, comfortable space to enjoy your day.
-Throw shade at those rays on National Sunscreen Day.
+Whatever throws shade is your friend, on National Sunscreen Day.

-Your face and head are disproportionately more prone to skin cancer compared to other parts of your body.
-Choose a hat with a broad rim (more than 3 inches) angled downwards to provide the ultimate UV protection.
+Your face and head are disproportionately more prone to skin cancer than the rest of your body.
+Choose a hat with a wide brim (more than three inches) angled downward to provide the most effective UV protection.

-Sunscreen helps prevent a variety of skin issues that give you an uneven skin tone.
-It prevents facial brown spots, reduces the appearance of blotchiness and red veins, and slows down the development of premature wrinkles.
-Who knew that sunscreen might be the golden ticket to the fountain of youth?
+Sunscreen helps prevent a variety of skin issues that give you an uneven skin tone or worse.
+The right blocker prevents facial brown spots, reduces the appearance of blotchiness and red veins, and slows down the development of premature wrinkles.
+Who knew that sunscreen could be the way to the fountain of youth?

-There are a variety of sunscreens that not only protect you from the sun, but make your skin look great while doing it!
-Great news for those who dislike the smell and feel of sunscreen.
+There is a variety of SPF 30’s and above that not only protect you from the sun but make your skin look great while doing so.
+Great news for those who dislike the smell and feel of regular sunscreen!